ekorpela/cloud-vm-workshop/README.md

 **Monday 23.5.2016**

-9-12 Presentations, discussion and hands-on
+9-12 Presentations, discussion and hands-on (inc coffee break)

-*Vera Hansper, Kalle Happonen, Aleksi Kallio, Seija Sirkiä (ELIXIR-FI)*
-- Introduction to compute clouds
+- Introduction to compute clouds. *Vera Hansper (ELIXIR-FI)*, 10 min
-- VM and hypervisor - what are they?
-- Introduction to CSC's OpenStack [cPouta cloud](https://research.csc.fi/pouta-user-guide) and Horizon
+- Introduction to CSC's OpenStack [cPouta cloud](https://research.csc.fi/pouta-user-guide) and its Web UI Horizo. *Kalle Happonen / Jukka Nousiainen (ELIXIR-FI)*, x min
+- VM and hypervisor - what are they? *Kalle Happonen / Jukka Nousiainen (ELIXIR-FI)*, x min
-- How to make a VM image and how to use it
+- How to make a VM image and how to use it? *Kalle Happonen / Jukka Nousiainen (ELIXIR-FI)*, x min
-- Introduction to CSC's [Pouta Blueprints software](https://github.com/CSC-IT-Center-for-Science/pouta-blueprints), a frontend to manage cloud resources and lightweight user accounts
+- Introduction to CSC's [Pouta Blueprints software](https://github.com/CSC-IT-Center-for-Science/pouta-blueprints), a frontend to manage cloud resources and lightweight user accounts. *Aleksi Kallio and  Seija Sirkiä (ELIXIR-FI)*, x min
-- Hands-on using Pouta Blueprints to 1) launch instances on OpenStack cloud and 2) start RStudio
+- Hands-on using Pouta Blueprints to 1) launch instances on OpenStack cloud and 2) start RStudio. *Aleksi Kallio and  Seija Sirkiä (ELIXIR-FI)*, x min

 12-13 Lunch